thepycoder/zijwerkenvooru/README.md

 ## Changelog

-- 27/08/2025: Improved wording related to attendance so it is more nuanced and clear.
+- 27/08/2025: Improved wording and visuals related to attendance so it is more nuanced and clear.
+- 27/08/2025: Fixed commission chair not being shown

 ## ✅ Future improvements